 Business Perspective Pros and Cons

-Zachara explained that the large-scale adoption of remote work as a norm rather than an exception has caused people to examine compensation differently.
-They are now more likely to discount location as a factor in determining pay for remote positions.
-Using AI (Artificial Intelligence) software such as LaborIQ® by ThinkWhy is one way to level the playing field and help establish equal pay while attracting and retaining talent regardless of gender, age, etc.
+Due to the rapid adoption of remote work as a norm from pandemic necessity, people are now more likely to discount location as a factor in their pay expectations.
+Using AI (Artificial Intelligence) software such as LaborIQ® can help establish equal pay to attract and retain talent regardless of gender, age, and diversity factors.

 Another challenge remote work presents is the company's compliance with multiple states’ employment laws.
 An employee’s local law often takes precedence, creating a challenge for HR (Human Resources) departments.
 As remote work has become more common, services to address this challenge have entered the market.

-Regarding gig workers, businesses face a fine line in some cases.
-Hiring self-employed gig workers turns a work relationship otherwise requiring HR overhead into a vendor relationship.
-Over the past several decades, many organizations have opted to outsource jobs such as customer support centers and other support roles rather than keep these services in-house.
+Regarding gig or contract workers, businesses face a fine line in some cases.
+Hiring self-employed workers turns an employment relationship requiring HR overhead into a vendor relationship.
+Over the past several decades, many organizations have opted to outsource jobs such as customer support centers and other support roles rather than keep these services in-house, frequently influenced by the mantra of “focus on your core business.”

-A challenge of using gig workers is that such a move can result in lower service quality due to the workers not being personally invested in the company, ultimately leading to a lower satisfaction rate among customers.
+Unfortunately, using these external workers can result in lower service quality due to the workers not being personally invested in the company, ultimately leading to a lower satisfaction rate among customers.
 A more recent challenge is that of legal liability due to ongoing clarification over what constitutes outsourced or contract labor versus employee status.

 The Employee’s View